 There will be competitions to enter and a chance for freshers to find out about DSU Freshers’ Week.
 The DSU is also laying on entertainment throughout the weekend including free candyfloss, a BBQ, film screenings, and the Freshers’ Ball on Sunday night before a week of events to welcome students to DMU.

 There will also be a Welcome Hub where freshers can find out all they need to know about studying at DMU, and staff will be on-hand to answer questions on the support services available throughout the year.
-A Healthy DMyou area will be promoting positive health and wellbeing initiatives and offering live cooking demonstration so students can russel up a bit more than beans on toast!
+A Healthy DMyou area will be promoting positive health and wellbeing initiatives and offering live cooking demonstration so students can rustle up a bit more than beans on toast!

 DMU Communications Officer Sherilyn Pereira, who is part of the team that organised this year’s Welcome Weekend, said: “Starting university can be both an exciting and daunting experience for many students, especially during the first few weeks when they are finding their way around the campus and the city.